SodaMtnDew/MsShellcodeDev/README.md

 Demonstration Video showing project "ShellcodeTestLoader.x86" built using Visual Studio 2008 Express<br />
 [![Watch the video](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/images/ShellcodeTestLoader.x86-Built.png)](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/videos/ShellcodeTestLoader.x86-Built@VS2008Express.mp4)

-PoC Part 0: The start of this project -- My patched poison ivy RAT executed on windows 11 & C2 on Windows Server 2025.

-PoC Part 1: GetSysInfo, as Part of MsShellcodeDev Soluion - ShellcodeSample.vcxproj.

-PoC Part 2: Poc_Reconnaissance -- The "ReconCommand" is the C2 that received SysInfo (including icon images) sent from targets, Please use "VcxprojToShellcodeCompiler" to compile "ReconAgent" as both x86/x64 versions of shellcode (Remember to modify the C2 host name in source code).
-If "ReconCommand.ini" not provided or "ListenPort" not set, the default is 8080.

-PoC Part 3: Poc_Licensing@USB -- Shellcode could also be used for non-malicious purpose, and this is one example.
-In Poc_Licensing@USB, "GenerateLicenseAtUSB" could generate file "License.ini" and save it in the root directory of the selected thumb drive.
-The key in the License file is generated using HMAC_SHA512 (Key length=128 bytes, 2nd half is generated using SHA512 output of iSerialNumber of "that" thumb drive) and Username given in the same license file.
-Use generated "CheckLicense" shellcose could test if the license valid.
-Since iSerialNumber is the key factor, the License.ini generated & tested valid on thumb drive 1 will not be valid if just copied to thumb drive 2.

-All demonstartion videos of PoCs are given in the end of thiss document.

-P.S.
-For C2 in PoC, Remember to Set Firewall Rules for C2 Host ...

 # Requirements - To Build the Shellcode
 To execute "Vcxproj to Shellcode Compiler" to convert & compile the vcxproj to shellcode, Windows 7 & Visual Studio 2013 (or higher version OSes/IDEs) are required, so the Software/Hardwre requirements just same as Win 7 & VS 2013.
 The converted project should be developed using pure C & win32/win64 APIs without class & global variable definitions.